Medusas71/Sailing-In-Space/TESTING.md

 **The Music Page**

 **1. Issue**:
     I originally had the background image URL on the music page in the HTML instead of the CSS.
 I was advised by some of the slack students that it was better if I have the URL in the CSS.
 I tried to put it in the CSS but I was having lots of issues having the image displayed as I wanted it.
-I spoke to Tutor Support and they advised that there is nothing wrong with having the URL and a huge negative margin to display the text on top of the image.
+I spoke to Tutor Support and they advised that there is nothing wrong with having the URL in HTML and a huge negative margin to display the text on top of the image.
 * **Fix**: I placed the URL for the background image on the music page back in the HTML and I was able to display the image perfectly.

 **2. Issue**: